-(Update 3-2018) With the work done by OCP to get 100G transceiver costs down almost 90% for data center applications, the movement to singlemode in data centers is nearing universal.
+(Update 2020) With the work done by OCP to get 100G transceiver costs down almost 90% for data center applications, the movement to singlemode in data centers is nearing universal.
 200G and even 400G transceivers are being tested already, showing the capability of singlemode fiber.

 After making the choice of MM or SM, there are other choices to make, such as the fiber type.

 With MM, do you use OM3 fiber or the higher bandwidth but more costly OM4?
 Or maybe OM5 and hope that MM WDM products will be developed?
 Do you choose a prefab or field terminated installation.
 If field terminated, what kind of connectors (MPOs are not a good choice for field installation.)
 And if you have a choice, do you use regular or bend-insensitive (BI) fibers?
 Considering how cramped cables usually are in data centers, BI fiber is probably a good choice.
 (But remember that mixing BI MM fiber and regular MM fiber may incur excess losses when going from BI to regular fiber and that reference test cables must be of the same type fiber as the fibers being tested.)

 Likewise, SM offers similar choices.
 OS1 fiber is standard SM fiber cabled for premises use while OS2 is cabled for OSP use and lower loss because of the cable design.
 Both are “low water peak” fiber better for CWDM.
 And bend-insensitive (BI) fiber will perform better in cramped cable trays and racks.